tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/产品简介/数据库架构/双节点（原高可用版）_intl_en.md

 - Two-node instances support two resource isolation policies: general and dedicated.
 For more information, see [Resource Isolation Policy](https://intl.cloud.tencent.com/document/product/236/39794).

 ## Use Cases
-Two-node instances are ideal for industries such as gaming, internet, IoT, retail, e-commerce, logistics, insurance, and securities.
+They are widely used in a variety of industries, including gaming, the internet, IoT, retail, e-commerce, logistics, insurance, and securities.

 ## Features
 - The two-node architecture offers two source/replica replication modes: async (default) and semi-sync.
 You can modify the replication mode or [upgrade to the three-node architecture](https://intl.cloud.tencent.com/document/product/236/35986) (with the one-source-two-replica strong sync mode) on the instance details page in the [console](https://console.cloud.tencent.com/cdb).